Eera Nilam: Soundtrack

-Soundtrack was composed by Sirpy and lyrics written by Na.
-Muthukumar, Thenmozhi, Snehan and Kabilan.
+The soundtrack was composed by Sirpy.

 Reception

 Malathi Rangarajan of The Hindu wrote, "Bharathiraja has worked on R. Selvaraj's story and has come out with a screenplay that drags at times.
 But crisp, intelligent editing takes care of things".
 Visual Dasan of Kalki gave the verdict, "above average".
+Sify wrote, "There is no newness in the story as it is predictable as this village story is too dry and dull to absorb".
+The film won the Tamil Nadu State Film Award for Best Film, and Thenmozhi won for Best Dialogue Writer in the same ceremony.